matijakolaric-com/django-music-publisher/docs/features.rst

     but don't have the knowledge or time or money to go into custom development,
     `That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as
-    affordable Software-as-a-Service, is the recommended solution.
+    Software-as-a-Service, is the recommended solution.
+Notes about differences between DMP and *That Green Thing* are in *green*.

 Music metadata management
 -------------------------

-The database can store detailed metadata for musical works and recordings, data about writers, recording and performing artists, releases (albums), labels and music libraries, as well as CWR exports and acknowledgements.
+DMP can store detailed metadata for musical works and recordings, data about writers, recording and performing artists, releases (albums), labels and music libraries, as well as CWR exports and acknowledgements.